FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V635.md

 Use this option to update a preview.
 Before you choose this option select in the filelist which files to update.<br>
 In this dialog select which preview to update.
 Optionally rotate and or crop.<br>
 When you click on <b>Execute</b> browse to the folder containing the previews.
 The previews should have the same base name as the raw files.
-Typically they are created by the previous option.<br>
+Typically they are created by the previous option.<br><br>
 <img src="ExifToolGUI_V635_files/genericimportpreview.jpg">
 <br>
 <br>